 4. Safety behaviours

 Checking your body, scanning the internet, asking for reassurance.
 These actions may ease the anxiety briefly but keep the fear going in the long run by never allowing uncertainty to be tolerated.
+If you want some practical ways to respond differently, our blog offers practical tips to deal with anxiety that may help.

 5. Short-term relief